docker/docs/ee/upgrade.md

 > the UCP controller.
 {: .important}

-## Upgrade Docker Enterprise Engine
+## Upgrade Docker Engine - Enterprise

-To avoid application downtime, you should be running Docker Enterprise Engine in Swarm mode and deploying your workloads as Docker services.
+To avoid application downtime, you should be running Docker Engine - Enterprise in Swarm mode and deploying your workloads as Docker services.
 That way you can drain the nodes of any workloads before starting the upgrade.